lack3r/InspireMe/README.md

 * animate.css

 ### Todo:
-1. Show a random quote each time instead of showing the sequentially
+1. Show a random quote each time instead of showing them sequentially
 2. Read quotes from a json file
 3. Add a play/mute symbol which plays a motivational sound in the background
 4. Add "created with love ..." on the bottom